 CPLAN Alumni Bursaries: Cardiff School of Planning and Geography is able to offer a reduction in tuition fees of £500 to all Cardiff University alumni.

-The fees below are those before bursaries have been deducted.
+The fees listed below are those before bursaries have been deducted.

-Next intake: September 2013
+Next intake: September each year

 Name: Marga Munar Bauza